Chris Stockwell: Provincial

 Stockwell was a candidate to succeed Mike Harris in the 2002 PC leadership campaign.
 During this campaign, he claimed that the right-wing initiatives of Harris's "Common Sense Revolution" were necessary in 1995, but no longer made sense in 2003.
-He won little support from party insiders, and placed last with four per cent of the vote.
-He supported Ernie Eves, the winning candidate, on the second ballot.
+He placed last with four per cent of the vote and was eliminated on the first ballot.

 On April 15, 2002, Eves appointed Stockwell as Government House Leader and Minister of Environment and Energy.
 The Energy and Environment portfolios were broken up on August 22, 2002, with Stockwell keeping Environment.

 On June 17, 2003, he resigned from cabinet in the wake of a controversy concerning the misuse of expenses.
 All expenses were referred to the provincial Integrity Commissioner who at that time was the Honourable Coulter A. Osbourne, a former Ontario Supreme Court judge.
 He undertook an exhaustive review.
 In his first report dated January 31, 2003, covering the period from June 26, 1995, to December 31, 2002, the Honourable Coulter A. Osbourne concluded: "I am satisfied that the expenses which I have reviewed, net of reimbursements made, are allowable expenses (see section 15 of the Act)."
 On June 9, 2003, he stated: "I am pleased to report that all expense claims made for the period January 1st to March 31st met with the requirements of the Act and the Rules Governing the Expenses of Cabinet Ministers, Opposition Leaders and other persons."
 On June 3, 2004, covering the period April 3, 2003 to March 31, 2004, the Commissioner again stated: "I am pleased to report that all requests for reimbursements were complied with and all expense claims reviewed were subsequently approved."

 On July 25, 2003, Stockwell announced that he would not run in the 2003 election.
 He was later employed as a political consultant.

 Attempted return to Toronto City Council

 In 2013, Stockwell was one of several candidates for appointment to Toronto City Council to replace Doug Holyday in Ward 3.
-The Etobicoke Community Council recommended him to the city council as its preferred candidate for the appointment; however, October 10, 2013, the final city council vote selected Peter Leon.
+The Etobicoke Community Council recommended him to the city council as its preferred candidate for the appointment; however, on October 10, 2013, the final city council vote selected Peter Leon.
 In September 2014, Stockwell registered as a candidate for Toronto City Council in Ward 4 in Etobicoke.
-He came in fourth place, with 9.24% of the vote, losing to John Campbell.
+He came in fourth place, with 9.2% of the vote, losing to John Campbell.

 Death

-Stockwell died in Toronto of cancer at the age of 60.
+Stockwell died of cancer in Toronto on February 10, 2018, at the age of 60.